The Best Fiverr Alternatives for Freelancers and Clients

 How it works

-When talent searches for work on Upwork, they can connect with clients of all sizes—from Fortune 500 companies to solo entrepreneurs in need of assistance.
+When freelancers search for work on Upwork, they can connect with clients of all sizes — from large companies to solo entrepreneurs and fellow freelancers in need of assistance.
 And clients can find pros all around the world ready to tackle projects in nearly any language or time zone.

-- Talent Marketplace™ where clients can post work and talent can respond with proposals explaining how they can help, and at what rate
+- Marketplace.
+This is where clients can post work and freelancers can respond with proposals explaining how they can help, and at what rate

 - Access to the top 1% of talent on Upwork